mowispace/react-native-logs/README.md

 ```

 ### Transport Options
 By setting the `transportOptions` parameter you can insert new options that will be passed to transports.
-You can also overwrite the default options like `loggerName`, `printDate` and `printLevel`.
+You can also overwrite the default options like `loggerName`, `hideDate` and `hideLevel` used by preset transports (see preset transports list for details).

 ```javascript
 import { logger } from 'react-native-logs';